Please click on the images at right for pricing, SKUs, high resolution photos, prototype photos, car number options, and/or to order!

 Here is an example of a 1969 photo from Buffalo, showing some of the wonderful roadname variety mentioned here, including PRR, L&N, NYC, ATSF, CBQ, NW, CBQ, CNW, and UP, all in one photo!

 Our focus today is with the double plug door box cars from Greenville.
-The “other” 86′ Greenville auto parts cars – the quad door cars (four doors visible on one side) – represented 8% of the overall Greenville Steel Car production.
-We have more body variations in progress, including the quad-door cars for GM and Oldsmobile service (original assignments which changed with time) as well as other double-door variants!
+The “other” 86′ Greenville auto parts cars – the quad door cars (four doors visible on one side) – have earned a separate page here.

 Below you can see the different underframe variations we have built up to reflect the different underframe, center of car or end of car cushioning, and associated brake system changes.